ericjmei/ericjmei.github.io/_pages/about.md

 I am a PhD student at the UW Department of Atmospheric Sciences advised by [Alex Turner](https://alexjturner.github.io/index.html) and [Greg Hakim](https://www.linkedin.com/in/greg-hakim-42945611/).
 I am interested in the role of atmospheric chemistry in modulating the abundance and lifetime of short-lived climate forcers.
 In my research, I use data-driven emulators of chemistry-climate models to investigate the production and removal rates of methane.
 I focus mostly on the paleo record, a period where in-situ observations of atmospheric composition are not available.

-Beyond research, I enjoy stereotypical Seattlite hobbies such as rock climbing, skiing (poorly), and running.
+Beyond research, I enjoy stereotypical Seattleite hobbies such as rock climbing, skiing (poorly), and running.

 A data-driven personal website
 ======